Islandora/documentation/docs/alpaca/alpaca-technology-stack.md

 ```

 ## [Apache ActiveMQ](http://activemq.apache.org/getting-started.html)
 Apache ActiveMQ is a JMS compliant Messaging Queue.
 Messaging client can make use of JMS to send messages.

 ### Installing ActiveMQ
 Installing ActiveMQ is relatively easy.
 Download the release folder from the project: http://activemq.apache.org/download.html.
 Go to the activemq_install_dir/bin.
 Start the ActiveMQ by using the activemq script or batch file and start command.
 ```
 ubuntu:~/Applications/apache-activemq/bin$./activemq start
 ```

 When ActiveMQ gets started, go to http://localhost:8161/admin/.
 You can login using admin:admin.

+Note that ActiveMQ in CLAW vagrant does not have a UI.

 ## References
 * [OSGI for Beginners](http://www.theserverside.com/news/1363825/OSGi-for-Beginners)